 He has been involved in the professional development of Analysts through a series of CPD events funded by the N8.
 His work with Lancs Police in developing crime analysis led to being the recipient of the 2018 IALEIA Service Award for “outstanding contribution as a supervisor to the achievement of law enforcement objectives”.

 Alistair joined BAE Systems Applied Intelligence in September 2018 as a Business Consultant.
 Prior to joining BAE he worked as a Senior Officer in the National Crime Agency for 5 years, primarily supporting senior managers in a strategic capacity, and before that an Intelligence Officer for the Federation Against Copyright Theft (FACT).
 Alistair studied for MA in Intelligence and International Security at King's College London, achieving a Merit in 2017.
 During this time he developed an interest in big data and ethics, completing his thesis in this area.

-ACIA is funded through corporate memberships and support and direct sponsorship of some activities by selected partners.
+ACIA is funded through support and direct sponsorship of some activities by selected partners.
 ACIA is a registered non-profit making company.